allenmcao/Mining-Rig-Restarter/README.md

     - `max_consecutive_restarts` should depend more on the rig instability, but is left at 3 as a baseline

 ## Planned Features
+- Add email/discord/telegram notifications for restarts and stats
 - Add autodetect of smart devices to select from to eliminate need for kasa IP discovery
 - Add more supported APIs (ethermine, hiveOS)
     - Find more accurate way of checking if online or not bc flexpool api seems to rate-limit updates when hitting api too often